IsraelCabrera/frigate/docs/docs/configuration/genai/review_summaries.md

 - `potential_threat_level` (integer): 0, 1, or 2 as defined below.
 ```

 This will show in multiple places in the UI to give additional context about each activity, and allow viewing more details when extra attention is required.
-Frigate's built in notifications will also automatically show the title and description when the data is available.
+Security's built in notifications will also automatically show the title and description when the data is available.

 ### Defining Typical Activity

 Each installation and even camera can have different parameters for what is considered suspicious activity.
-Frigate allows the `activity_context_prompt` to be defined globally and at the camera level, which allows you to define more specifically what should be considered normal activity.
+Security allows the `activity_context_prompt` to be defined globally and at the camera level, which allows you to define more specifically what should be considered normal activity.
 It is important that this is not overly specific as it can sway the output of the response.

 <details>
   <summary>Default Activity Context Prompt</summary>